atk4/data/README.md

 Nothing unnecessary is pre-fetched.
 Only requested columns are queried.
 Rows are streamed and never ever we will try to squeeze a large collection of IDs into a variable or a query.

-Agile Data works fast and efficient even if you have huge amount of records in the database.
+Agile Data works fast and efficiently even if you have huge amount of records in the database.

 ### Security